 The Indonesian government requires that you have a passport valid for at least six additional months and $25 in cash for the entry visa, obtained at the Bali airport and valid for 30 days.
 No inoculations are required or suggested.
 For more informations on visa requirements based on your country, please visit this link.

 WHAT TO WEAR

-Dress appropriately, in a sarong and sash, when visiting holy places and celebrations - we'll help you buy a beautiful locally-made sarong, to keep in your camra bag.
-To respect local mores, women will want to cover their legs and upper arms in most public situations, with light, loose clothing.
+Dress appropriately, in a sarong and sash, when visiting holy places and celebrations - we would be happy to help you buy a beautiful locally-made sarong, to keep in your camera bag.
+To respect local mores, women will want to cover their legs and upper arms in most public situations.
 Otherwise, Bali is a very casual place and there'll be no opportunity to dress up (leave your heels at home, ladies!)
-The hotel provides a basic laundry service with 24 hr turn-around.
+The hotels provide a basic laundry service with 48-hour turn-around.

 WHAT TO BRING

 Please bring all your necessary photo gear, not forgetting additional memory cards, batteries, and chargers!
 Bring your laptop computer, and a trusted means of backing up your images, preferably to an external bus-powered hard drive.
 Have a familiar image-editing application ready.
 You will want to review and select from the thousands of photos you'll capture each day, but leave the Photoshop work for when you get back home.
 Local current is 220V, so check that your chargers are ready for it (most computers and camera chargers are multi-voltage).

 Bali doesn't present any health threat .
 You won't need to worry about malaria, etc. All restaurant food is perfectly safe.
 Do drink lots and lots of bottled water, and do bring your favorite preventive medicines for possible stomach upsets... but most visitors return without any illness at all.
 Do bring your own sun-block and insect repellent, which might be necessary for the beach or hiking activities.